 Step 3: Draw Edges

-Begin pressing and dragging the clay to the edge using the tool pictured above or something similar.
+Begin pressing and dragging the clay to the edge using the tool pictured above or a similar one.
 Repeat on both sides.

 Step 4: Cut Feather Away From Parchment Paper